René T. de Quélin

 Above are several other pictures including one of Shinto Shrine and the “Stern House window”.

-I also incorporate meaning through the symbols into my art, such as the double curves representing fiddle-heads and therefore, new life, the heart represents the strawberries we pick on the way to heaven on the milky-way path when we end our journey here on earth (aki), in combination these remind us to look to our ancestors as well as our future generations.
+Paul-René also incorporates meaning through the symbols into his art, such as the double curves representing fiddle-heads and therefore, new life, the heart represents the strawberries we pick on the way to heaven on the milky-way path when we end our journey here on earth (aki), in combination these remind us to look to our ancestors as well as our future generations.
 The turtle with the 13 squares on the back reminds us of the 13 moons in the lunar calendar reflected in the heavens while we live on this turtle island.
 The use of the number 3 in combinations and that there is also a third world under us and the four reminds us of all the directions.
 The bear reminds us of healing since it gathers herbs and medicine plants and that life is renewed because the bear goes into and comes out hibernation.
 There are meanings in the other symbols also.